MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-azure-virtual-machine.md

 Follow these steps:

-1. Provision SQL Server virtual machine
+1. Provision SQL Server virtual machine in Azure
 1. Unblock the firewall
 1. Enable ODBC callbacks for remote clients
 1. Add network protocols

-## Provision SQL Server virtual machine
+## Provision SQL Server virtual machine in Azure

 For step by step instructions, see [How to provision a Windows SQL Server virtual machine in the Azure portal](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision).